Gbertaz/JDI_MIP_Display/README.md

 This library depends on [Adafruit_GFX](https://github.com/adafruit/Adafruit-GFX-Library) and [Arduino SPI](https://github.com/arduino/ArduinoCore-avr/tree/master/libraries/SPI) libraries.
 So make sure to install those first.

+# Memory requirements

+In order to maximize the number of Frame Per Second, the library allocates 2 buffers to efficiently draw only the lines that change between two screen refresh. **Depending on the display size you may not have enough memory on the microcontroller.**

-**The library requires ~107Kb of dynamic memory to efficiently draw only the lines that change between two screen refresh.
-If your microcontroller (for example Esp8266) doesn't have such memory you can disable the different lines update by commenting the following line in JDI_MIP_Display.h**
+For example for a 400x240 pixel display it is necessary to allocate ~107Kb of dynamic memory.
+If your microcontroller (for example Esp8266) doesn't have such memory you can disable the different lines update (using only one buffer) by commenting the following line in JDI_MIP_Display.h:

 ```
 #define DIFF_LINE_UPDATE
 ```

-**By commenting that line the display will be fully updated at every refresh.
-The performance will drammatically drop but the memory requirements will be ~62Kb.**
+**By commenting that line the display will be fully updated at every refresh.** The FPS will drammatically drop but the required memory will be ~62Kb (400x240 pixel display).

 # Usage